-Brexit is likely to make significant changes to the way that UK does many things, immigration is surely one of them.
-With freedom of movement likely to end in the next few years, the UK faces a tough balancing act on what to do with the future of immigration. the UK has profited significantly from european immigration to the UK in the past 40 years, and the idea that this will just come to an end is a worrying one for many.
-UK businesses especially profit from skilled migrants coming to the UK, and the lack of them will certainly force up wages and prices.
+Brexit is likely to make significant changes to the way that UK does many things, with immigration surely one of them.
+With freedom of movement likely to end in the next few years, the UK faces a tough balancing act on what to do with the future of immigration.
+The UK has profited significantly from European immigration to the UK in the past 40 years and the idea that this will just come to an end is a worrying one for many.
+UK businesses especially profit from skilled migrants coming to the UK and the lack of them will likely force up wages and prices.

 Tier 1 Investor Visa - Business Immigration